yhkim100/Walla/README.md

+NOTE: SOURCE CODE OUT OF DATE - USED ONLY AS CODE SAMPLE CURRENT SOURCE CODE FOR WALLA HAS BEEN MOVED TO PRIVATE REPO FOR FUTURE DEVELOPMENT

 How to run App from a phyiscal android device.
 1) Clone a copy of Master branch onto local drive.
 2) Ensure device meets minimum requirements.
 App minimum SDK version 16, targetSDKVersion 23